 Approval to deliver the qualification

-CIH AO centres must be approved by CIH AO to deliver the qualification.
-Learner registrations will not be accepted until this process is complete.
+As an approved CIH AO centre, you MUST be approved by CIH AO to deliver the whole qualification.
+Delivery must not commence, and learner registrations will not be accepted until this process is complete.

 Registering learners and fees